noiseprotocol/noise_spec/noise.md

  * **`GENERATE_KEYPAIR()`**: Returns a new Curve448 keypair.

- * **`DH(privkey, pubkey)`**: Executes the Curve448 function.
-If the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.
+ * **`DH(privkey, pubkey)`**: Executes the Curve448 function (aka "X448").
+If
+   the function detects an invalid public key, the output may be set to all zeros or any other value that doesn't leak information about the private key.

  * **`DHLEN`** = 56